 Mrs Kerry Rice

-I am Mrs Rice and am a teacher at Chacewater School, I'm really enjoying learning alongside the children in Reception and being part of such a dynamic team.
+I am Mrs Rice and am a teacher at Chacewater School, I'm really enjoying learning alongside the children in Year 1 and being part of such a dynamic team.

 Before I came to Chacewater School I was a Learning Curator at the Tate in St Ives.
 I worked there for 20 years (I was one of the original members of staff) and really enjoyed sharing my love of art with families, children and teachers.
 Perhaps some of you might have been to Super Sunday or a beach workshop in the summer?

 It has taken me a long time to get started on my teacher training!
 I did my degree part-time over 6 years whilst I was working and my children were young.
 I worked as a teaching assistant for a year to really make sure a school was where I wanted to be, and then was accepted as a trainee teacher at Chacewater School working with the Early Years and key stage 1 team.

 I love the creativity and unexpected twists and turns the learning takes in the Reception year.
 The child-led learning keeps me on my toes and ensures every new year group of children bring a whole different set of exciting challenges.

 Outside of school I enjoy being with my family and spending time with my friends.